tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/design.md

 	•	When using an interactive environment or certain shells, tabs and some control characters can have special meanings (like tab might auto-complete or indent).
 By storing data in Base64, we treat everything as plain text until we deliberately decode it in the training script.
 	•	In this particular write-up (in Markdown), including raw tabs or certain bytes could be misinterpreted by the markdown renderer.
 So Base64 is a way to embed the data cleanly in this document.

 When training the model, you’d decode the Base64 to get the actual string.
 After that, the data processing is straightforward.
-In summary, Base64 is used here to simplify the presentation and handling of example data, ensuring the focus remains on the model rather than data format quirks.
+In summary, Base64 is used here to simplify the presentation and handling of example data, ensuring the focus remains on the model rather than data format quirks. ￼

-With this setup, you have a complete minimal Transformer implementation and the knowledge to train and expand it.
-You can experiment by training the model on the provided sample data (after decoding it) and observing how quickly it learns the mappings.
-Then, try the progressive expansion: for instance, double the embedding size to 8 and see if you can reuse the tiny model’s weights to initialize a slightly larger model (you’d have to write some code to transplant weights).
-This can validate the concept of unfolding.

-Even without expansion, this minimal Transformer is a powerful demonstration: it’s a fully working sequence transducer in under 3K parameters.
-By carefully designing the experiment (small data, simple task), it can reach near-perfect accuracy, underscoring that even the mighty Transformer architecture can be distilled to a very basic form and still function.
-Have fun with this tiny Transformer!  ￼ ￼

 ### Why We Do Not Use `nn.TransformerEncoderLayer`